tjwrona/OpenDSP/README.md

 OpenDSP is an open source, cross platform, C++ Implementation of common digital signal processing algorithms.

+## Documentation

+The available functions are documented with Doxygen style comments in the C++ header files.
+For now the easiest way to view it is by simply opening the header files and reading the comments, but I plan on finding a way to actually build and publish the documentation in the near future.

 ## Disclaimer

 This library is still a work in progress, but since it can already calculate